Jaimayal/Jaimayal/README.md

 # 💫 About Me:
 💻 I'm currently Self Employed as a contractor for multiple clients.
-I have been working a lot with React, Laravel, and Python recently!

 🚀 I'm teaching myself Economics, Finance, and Philosophy in my free time!